MicrosoftDocs/azure-management-docs/articles/azure-arc/kubernetes/arc-gateway-simplify-networking.md

 The Azure Arc gateway (preview) lets you:

 - Connect to Azure Arc by opening public network access to only seven fully qualified domain names (FQDNs).
-- View and audit all traffic that the Arc agents sends to Azure via the Arc gateway.
+- View and audit all traffic that the Arc agents send to Azure via the Arc gateway.

 > [!IMPORTANT]
 > Azure Arc gateway is currently in preview.